 The library is a very special place in Alice Springs.
 Young people will tell you it’s one of the few places in town that they feel welcome and safe.
 Over the last few years it was attracting more and more young people, some from in town, others from remote communities.
 As numbers grew, it was challenging for library staff, who wanted to meet their needs and create a safe environment for them.
 And so a program called Geek in Residence began with support from CAYLUS and Centrecorp.
 It offered a learning space model in the library based around well-being and safety first, and digital access second.
 Youth workers and artists joined the team, inspiring curiosity and creativity from young people.

 It was the perfect home for our project.

 Over the 2018-19 summer school holidays, 960 young people participated.
 The library became a hub of drawing, designing, making, experimenting and discussing language.
 Many had never used an iPad before.
-They were mentored by a group of talented Indigenous artists Graham Wilfred Jnr, Phillip McCormack, Emma Stubbs and Colleen Powell, who were in the space all summer thanks to support from inDigiMOB, a digital inclusion partnership between First Nations Media Australia and Telstra.
+They were mentored by a group of talented local First Nations artists Graham Wilfred Jnr, Phillip McCormack, Emma Stubbs and Colleen Powell, who were in the space all summer thanks to support from inDigiMOB, a digital inclusion partnership between First Nations Media Australia and Telstra.
 We ended up with hundreds and hundreds of drawings and emoji concepts, many of which you can see on this website alongside the final emojis.

 Read more about the full team here.

 Indigemoji is now a sticker set of 90 emojis representing life, culture and language of Arrernte Country in Central Australia, closely considered and guided by our emoji bosses.
 Each has an Arrernte name, the traditional language of Mparntwe/Alice Springs, words we hope you’ll learn.
 We’ve also developed emojis for special totemic species, either endangered or extinct.
 A simple emoji of a bilby or a bandicoot promotes their memory, their name, their places in the landscape where they sprang into existence in the Altyerre and where they moved about on their epic journeys.
 This way they remain in our landscape.